 Making a DIY Halloween costume out of recycled materials can be so fulfilling.
 If you’d like to learn more about how you can live a more sustainable lifestyle, read our blog How to be an Environmental Steward in Your Neighborhood.

 If you do decide to make a garbage truck as your costume, make sure to tag Texas Disposal Systems on Facebook, Instagram, or Twitter.
 We’d love to see your hard work and creativity!
+For a more in-depth look at how to create this costume, watch our Reel here.
 Be safe, and have a happy Halloween from TDS.